nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

         Defaults to an empty string.

     :Returns:
-        A string of hexidecimal characters in big endian form of the specified ``buf`` parameter.
+        A string of hexadecimal characters in big endian form of the specified ``buf`` parameter.

 Status Byte